 Trees, and all plants, have a natural distribution in the world.
 We refer to a tree native as when it occurs naturally in a particular place.
-Natural plant distribution may be considered at different levels on the basis of classification: plant family, genus and species, each level ranging usually from the most extensive to the most restricted.
-For example, the extraordinarily large and diverse Pea Family, Fabaceae, includes about 700 genera, including among them trees and shrubs which are spread throughout the subtropical and tropical world.
+Natural plant distribution may be considered at different levels on the basis of classification: plant family, genus and species.
+Each level usually ranges from the most extensive to the one with most restrictions.
+For example, the extraordinarily large and diverse Pea Family, Fabaceae, includes about 700 genera; including trees and shrubs which are spread throughout the subtropical and tropical world.

 For example, the thorn trees of the genus Acacia, of the Fabaceae, has over 160 species, and has several restrictions in its natural distribution.
 It is common in Central and South America, Africa and South Asia.
 Continuing the progression, the Cinnecord tree (Acacia choriophylla), one of the species TreeWorld has in stock, exhibits a natural range which limits with the Florida Keys, the Bahamas and Cuba.

 There are advantages and disadvantages of the ornamental cultivation of native trees within their natural area.
 In the first case, native trees grow well where they have evolved and therefore they adapt perfectly to the climatic conditions, necessary soil mycorrhiza; insect pollinators are present and they provide traditional food sources for local fauna.

 Among the disadvantages are that the tree or shrub may be subject to disease or pest attacks from locally-prevalent organisms.
 Moreover, native trees may be less common in the local nursery trade, be harder to obtain, and hence it limits cultivation information available for their growth.

 Gardeners sometimes also have an aversion to cultivating native plants.
 Mostly because they may be a common feature of the natural landscape and thus not as interesting.